CECapps/Imgur-API-for-PHP/README.md

 ## Recent Changes

- - Added **UNTESTED** OAuth support.
-It's probably completely broken.
+ - Added **EXPERIMENTAL** OAuth support.
+Zend's OAuth implementation has been tested and works.
+PEAR's HTTP_OAuth is giving me some weird gzip errors and is not fully tested.
  - Added Account class to work with OAuth support.
-Also **UNTESTED**.
  - Added HTTP adapters for OAuth support.
  - Added "demos" directory with small demo applications.
    - "httpadapters" demo contains a quick overview of how to upload a file and